Wabkur/alx-system_engineering-devops/0x05-processes_and_signals/README.md

-Bash script that displays its own PID
+Bash script that displays a list of currently running processes